aligent/ts-code-standards/README.md

 ## Usage

-Make sure your package manager is set up with access to the [private NPM](https://npm.corp.aligent.consulting/).
+Set up your package manager to use Aligent's private NPM registry:

+- Go to `https://npm.corp.aligent.consulting` and log in.
+- Click the Gear icon to get instructions for configuring your package manager.

 Install this module: